creachadair/recipes/savory/black-pepper-tofu.md

 -  Add liquid mixture and garlic,and reduce heat
 -  Stir regularly till the roux sets, 2-5 minutes
 -  Season as desired with sea salt
+-  Sprinkle with sesame seeds (if desired) near the end of cooking

--  Let set 5 to 10 minutes, and serve with a squeeze of citrus (optional)
+-  Let set 5 to 10 minutes before serving.
+-  Serve with a squeeze of citrus (optional)

 ## Notes